Vijay22j/DBMS_CustomerOrderManagment/README.md

 This project focuses on building a **Customer Order Management System** using **SQL Queries** to automate the process of storing and managing customer, product, order, and payment details.
 The system uses a **Relational Database Management System (RDBMS)** for backend data storage and serves to streamline business operations for a growing wholesale business.

-All the **SQL queries** and database schema are included in the PowerPoint presentation (**PPTX**), which you can use as a guide to understand the database structure and operations.
+All the **SQL queries** and database schema are included in the PowerPoint presentation (**PPTX**), which you can use as a guide to understand the database structure and operations.Plese download the raw file and open in your local PC.

 ---